UC Berkeley

 Housing

-Just like a college student at UC Berkeley, students share a dorm room with roommates and use a common bathroom.
+Just like a college student, students share a dorm room with roommates and use a common bathroom.
 Floors are gender-segregated and rooms contain an extra-long twin size bed, desks, drawers, mirror and a closet.

-Your Summer Springboard staff (mentor) will live on your hall floor to create a community, provide support, plan activities and help you get the most out of your stay at Berkeley.
+Your Summer Springboard staff (mentor) will live on your hall floor to create a community, provide support, plan activities and help you get the most out of your stay.
 Other members of the Summer Springboard staff also live on campus and are available to support students and tackle emergencies, 24 hours a day.

 Security

 All dormitories have 24-hour security and use electronic keys to enter each building and dorm room.
-Cal security is on 24-hour patrol and available to any student that may need assistance during the Berkeley summer program for high school students.
+Security is on 24-hour patrol and available to any student that may need assistance during the summer program for high school students.

 Facilities